Jardilou/5EOES-Embedded-Project/README.md

 }
 ```

-This function compares two byte arrays to check for equality but the time required for computation has to remain constant, regardless of how many bytes match.
+This function compares two byte arrays to check for equality and its execution time remains constant regardless of how many bytes match.
 This means that no early exit is implemented to get out of the loop.

 The operation `a[i]^b[i]` is a `XOR` operation : each byte of a is compared with the corresponding byte of b.
-If the bytes are equal, XOR gives 0.
-If they are different, `XOR` gives some non-zero value.
+If the bytes are equal, `XOR` gives 0, otherwise `XOR` gives some non-zero value.

 `diff` will store whether there is any difference between the two arrays.
 It is initialized to 0 meaning "no difference yet".
 `diff |= ...` is a `bitwise OR` operation :